Norecipes - Elevating Everyday Meals

 The bottom line is that you should eat edamame because it's nutritious and delicious, not because you think it might cure or prevent some ailment.
 Consuming them in place of other, less nutritious snacks will lead to better health naturally.

 If you can't find fresh edamame near you, frozen ones can be a good option as they tend to be frozen shortly after being picked to preserve their freshness.
 The frozen ones come in two varieties: precooked, which makes them ready to eat, and raw which need to be boiled.
+Edamame or green soybeans still on their stalks.

 For precooked frozen edamame, all you need to do is defrost them, and you can eat them cold.
 If you want them hot, you can warm them up in the microwave.
 The boiled ones are also typically salted, so you don't even need to season them.

-For fresh edamame, the first thing I like to do is to cut the tips of the pods off.
+For fresh edamame, the first thing I like to do is to cut the tips off the pods.
 If the pods are still attached to the stems, you need to do this to get them off the stems anyway, but I do this even for edamame that have already been removed from the stems.
 The reason is that by cutting the top of the pod off, you open a small hole that allows the salt water you boil the edamame in to penetrate the pod and season the beans inside.

 I usually boil fresh edamame for six to nine minutes in water that has enough salt added to make it taste like the ocean (about 4% salt).
 The length of time will depend on the size and thickness of your pods, so I usually start testing them around the six minutes.
 The pods should easily release the beans into your mouth when you bite down, but the pods themselves shouldn't disintegrate as they don't taste very good.
+Edamame are just immature soy beans that have been boiled and salted.
+Here's an easy recipe for preparing this Japanese appetizer.

 Other Edamame Recipes

-- Spicy Edamame
+• Spicy Edamame

-- Chawanmushi (steamed egg)
+• Chawanmushi (steamed egg)

-- Ganmodoki (tofu patties)
+• Ganmodoki (tofu patties)

 📖 Recipe